iotserver24/anipro-app/deeplink_documentation.md

 The app implements sharing functionality that generates web URLs which can be converted back to deeplinks:

-1. When a user shares content from the app, it creates a web URL: `https://app.animeverse.cc/share/{animeId}`
+1. When a user shares anime content from the app, it creates a web URL: `https://app.animeverse.cc/share/{animeId}`
+2. When a user shares episode content, it creates a web URL: `https://app.animeverse.cc/share/{encodedEpisodeId}` where `encodedEpisodeId` is the URL-encoded full episode ID with token
-2. When this URL is opened on a device with AniSurge installed, it can redirect to the app using the `anisurge://` scheme
+3. When these URLs are opened on a device with AniSurge installed, they redirect to the app using the `anisurge://` scheme

 ## Web to App Linking